scottBowles/do2019-rnative-android/README.md

 ## About

-This app has the majority of functionality in place, on hold pending backend development.
+This app has the majority of functionality in place, but currently uses dummy data for all but the Calendar screen.
+Data fetching for the other screens will be added as the relevant data becomes available from the API.

-This is the beginnings of a move toward a unified codebase across platforms for https://www.dailyoffice2019.com/, starting with its first Android version.
+This is the beginnings of a move toward a unified, cross-platform codebase for https://www.dailyoffice2019.com/, starting with its first Android version.

 It largely follows the existing site, but implements the typography of the print version of the 2019 Book of Common Prayer, outlined in styleGuide.docx.